 The asset class composites constitute carve-outs from the total portfolio.
 Cash is allocated to each carve-out separately.
-For each annual period presented in the equity and fixed income composites (applies to Pension Fund and Reserves fund) and the real estate composite (applies to Pension Fund), the share of composite assets represented by carve-outs equals 100%.
+For each annual period presented in the equity and fixed income composites (applies to Pension Fund and Reserves fund) and the real estate composite (applies to Pension Fund), the share of composite assets represented by carve-outs equals 100 percent.
+The new unlisted real estate composite can be seen as a carve-out of the Pension Fund's real estate portfolio.